richdevelopments/corporate-dashboard/README.md

 - Hover Effects

+    - Hovering over the individual Bars in the **Bar Charts** highlights them and displays the category and result of each one.
     - The **Donut Chart** has a hover effect that when hovering the different sections of the chart it displays the value that it represents.

 ## Wireframes